-1926 American manager George Middleton dies in South Pasadena, California today.
-He was one of the founders of Kohl-Middleton films and the Orpheum circuit of vaudeville theatre.
-He was 81 years old.
+1926 American manager George Middleton dies in South Pasadena, California at age 81.
+He was one of the founders of Kohl-Middleton films and the Orpheum circuit of vaudeville theatre..

 1927 Look out, it's not Cupid!
 Dracula wings in at the Little Theatre in London.
 Hamilton Deane adapts Bram Stoker's novel.
 Raymond Huntley dons the cape, with Deane and Dora May Patrick as neck and neck co-stars.

-1946 Birthday of tap-dancer/actor Gregory Hines (1946-2003), featured in Eubie!, Comin' Uptown, Sophisticated Ladies and Jelly's Last Jam.
 1968 George C. Scott and Maureen Stapleton star in a trio of one-act comedies by Neil Simon, collectively titled Plaza Suite.
-It runs 1,097 performances and is followed by several other Simon "Suite" plays, California Suite, London Suite and others.
+It runs 1,097 performances and is followed by several other Simon "Suite" plays, including California Suite and London Suite.

 1972 What are the chances for a little rock musical about a high school summer romance that spills into the school year?
 Pretty good, apparently.
-Grease opens today, riding a wave of 50s nostalgia that will make it (briefly) the longest running show in Broadway history (3,388 performances), followed by a film version that becomes one of the most successful movie musicals (and soundtracks) ever.
-It's the first Broadway musical for songwriters Jim Jacobs and Warren Casey — and their last.
+Grease opens in New York, riding a wave of 50s nostalgia that makes it (briefly) the longest running show in Broadway history (3,388 performances).
+It's followed by a film version that becomes one of the most successful movie musicals—and soundtracks—ever.
+Grease is the first Broadway musical for songwriters Jim Jacobs and Warren Casey—and their last.

 1975 P.G.
-Wodehouse, collaborator with Guy Bolton on such musical books as Miss Springtime and Oh, Boy! (with a score by Jerome Kern), died today at 93.
-He contributed the lyrics to The Three Musketeers for the 1928 production.
-Among Wodehouse's many works of fiction, books about Bertie Wooster and all-knowing servant Jeeves, have come to life on stage and film.
+Wodehouse, collaborator with Guy Bolton on such musical books as Miss Springtime and Oh, Boy! (with a score by Jerome Kern), dies today at age 93.
+In 1928, he contributed lyrics to The Three Musketeers.
+Wodehouse's short stories and novels about Bertie Wooster and all-knowing servant Jeeves inspired a number of works of stage and film.

 1998 Eve Ensler's award-winning play The Vagina Monologues gets a starry reading to benefit breast cancer research as part of an event called "V-Day."
 It's the first in an annual series of Valentine's Day readings of the play that highlight a range of women's issues, particularly violence against women.
 In less than a decade, the event, dubbed "Victory Against Violence Day," spreads to more than a thousand cities worldwide.